dsv-data-science/dsv-data-science.github.io/index.md

 <div class="jumbotron">
     <p>
         The <b>Data Science Research Group</b> at the <a href="https://dsv.su.se/en/research/research-areas/datascience/description">Department of Computer and Systems Sciences (DSV) of Stockholm University</a> focuses on core data science resarch as well as on application areas where data science can assist in providing useful insights towards decision making.
-The group focuses on the formulation of <strong>novel data science problems</strong> and the development of <strong>methods and frameworks</strong> for achieving scalable solutions in core application areas within social sciences and humanities, such as <strong>healthcare</strong>, <strong>law</strong>, <strong>telecommunications</strong>, <strong>finance</strong>, and the <strong>automotive industry</strong>.
+The group focuses on the formulation of <strong>novel data science problems</strong> and the development of <strong>algorithmic methods</strong> and <strong>methodological pipelines</strong> for achieving scalable solutions in core application areas within <strong>social sciences</strong> and <strong>humanities</strong>.
     </p>
 </div>

 <section>
     <h2>Research</h2>
-   <p> Our core research areas are within machine learning and data mining, with emphasis on
+   <p> The core research profile of the group is within machine learning and data mining, with emphasis on
    <ul>
    <li>sequential and temporal data mining</li>
    <li>interpretable and explainable machine learning</li>